 Features of CDR BeerLab® method to test IBU

 - It uses the optimized EBC reference method.

 - The IBU test can be performed directly at every step of the beer production process and so you have the possibility to study your recipe optimizing the additions of the hops and monitoring the actual extraction of the bitter.

 - The test can be performed in approximately 6 or 7 minutes by anyone.

-The systems to test IBU in beer and wort
+The analyzers to test of IBU(bitterness) in beer and wort